HAO1171965789/sklearn_Dimensionality-reduction_001/README.md

-The case data is based on the Auto dataset in the R language ISLR package.
-There are 392 samples and 8 features in the dataset.
-Based on the parameters of each car, clustering algorithm is used to cluster and identify similar cars.
+This example will take the digits dataset in scikit-learn as an example, use different dimensionality reduction methods to reduce the dimension of the dataset, and compare the effects of various dimensionality reduction methods.